 Sales from the Company's South African coal processing business are substantially derived from a very few customers and as a result, the Company is economically dependent on these customers.
-For the year ended October 31, 2024, the Company's two most significant customers accounted for more than 91.1% of its sales.
-For the year ended October 31, 2023, the two customers accounted for 89.0% of its sales.
+For the year ended October 31, 2024 the Company's two most significant customers accounted for more than 89% of its sales.

 The Company's exposure to credit risk is limited to the carrying value of its accounts receivable.
-As at January 31, 2025, accounts receivable of \$2,835,122 (2024 - \$3,033,922) were due from these customers and were collected subsequent to the year end.
+As at April 30, 2025, accounts receivable of CAN\$1,716,942 (2024 - CAN\$3,033,922) were due from these customers and were collected subsequent to year end.